 Vaccines are one of the most successful and cost-effective health investments in history

 Short video animation explaining the value of vaccination

-From Jenner and Pasteur to modern day medicine, immunisation's track record speaks for itself.
+From Jenner and Pasteur to modern-day medicine, immunisation has an impressive track record.

-Equal access to vaccinations is a pre-requisite for economic development.
+Equal access to vaccines is a pre-requisite for social and economic development.

 Download the meeting report: Gavi Value of Vaccines Meeting, 14-15 January 2013